nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to list students
-2. AddressBook shows a list of persons
+2. AddressBook shows a list of students
 3. User requests to add a specific student to the list
 4. AddressBook adds the student